 You might consider installing some battery powered "tap" lights in strategic places in case of another power failure.
 You could tap as you go to turn on, then tap as you return to turn off.

 With all of these storms this year we keep losing power and finally decided to get an emergency generator.
 The hardware store was out of generators, so my husband searched and found one at mainpowerconnect.com we should now have the power needed when the next unexpected outage comes.
-The generator will keep the lights on, food cold and our air conditioning working.
-Hopefully the generator will also keep our sump pump working to protect the basement from flooding.

 We have a couple of solar lights we didn't need outside so I leave them where they are in the sun all day.
 We had a storm this week, the power went out.
 I went outside & brought in 2 of the solar lights.
 I put 1 in the kitchen the other in the bath room.
 We could see through each room.
 They are safe, no worry if you want to try to get some sleep while waiting for the service repair.